 This is Robert Pattinson’s Batman

-Robert Pattinson I had never been interested in playing a superhero on the big screen until Ben Affleck resigned from his role as Batmanopening an unexpected vacancy.
+Robert Pattinson had never been interested in playing a superhero on the big screen until Ben Affleck stepped down from his role as Batman, opening up an unexpected vacancy.

 After a decade working on arthouse movies, the “Twilight” heartthrob requested a meeting with the filmmakers responsible for revitalizing the night watchman franchise.

-“He sought me out.
-And at some point in that meeting, he brought up the Batman theme,” said producer Dylan Clark.
+“He looked for me.
+And at some point in that meeting, he brought up the Batman theme,” producer Dylan Clark said.

 “And he has that jaw, which helps a lot!” he added.